-We expect to receive \$253.0 million of gross proceeds from the sale of the shares of common stock in the offering.
+We expect to receive \$300.5 million of gross proceeds from the sale of the shares of common stock in the offering.
 We will use the proceeds from this offering, together with stock options and borrowings under our new senior secured credit facility, to pay for the TransCore acquisition and repay our existing credit facility and pay related fees and expenses.
 We expect that any proceeds from the exercise of the underwriters' overallotment option in connection with this offering would permit us to borrow less, or to repay amounts, under our new senior secured credit facility.
 The closing of this offering is conditioned upon the completion of our new senior secured credit facility and the TransCore acquisition.
-To the extent we adjust the size of this offering, we intend to make a corresponding adjustment to the amount we will borrow under our new senior secured credit facility to finance the TransCore acquisition.